TheToolsmiths/TheToolsmiths.github.io/codex/tool_development_resources/web_resources/articles/windows.md

 ---
 layout: codex_page
-title: The Toolsmiths Interesting Articles About Windows
+title: Articles and Web Pages on the topic of Windows
 permalink: /codex/tool_development_resources/articles/windows
 ---